jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.020.png)

-Special creation behavior does *not* count for inactive command objects inside a parent command, that have a class redirection to a command definition.
+Special creation behavior might *not* count for inactive command objects inside a parent command, that have a class redirection to a command definition.

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.021.png)

-This looks like the inactive form of a command call, but this kind of object does not have special creation behavior like that.
+This looks like the inactive form of a command call, but this kind of object might not have special creation behavior like that.
 It is an uncommon situation.
 But an inactive command inside a parent command with a class reference to a definition *can* be referenced

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.022.png)